odubno/instagram-analyzer/README.md

     fig.tight_layout()
 ```

+instagram_graphs.py is formated to work with the DataFrame we have in instagram_analyze.py and create graphs.
+We will pull both functions together in our __init__.py

 Here we create our routes and all of our files get pulled together and rendered to display in the app.